GJavier94/AndroidProjects/04_Entry_Point_Broadcast_Receiver/README.md

  # Android Projects
-### The purpose of this section is to learn and implement in practice the next topics.
+### The purpose of this section is to learn and put in practice the next topics.

 __04_Entry_Point_Broadcast_Receiver__:<br>
 > - Broadcast Receiver entry point